 The Crosse & Blackwell brand rights are owned by various companies across the world.
 The brand is most closely associated with tinned soup in Britain.
-In America it is a specialist purveyor of English style sauces, pickles and chutneys.
+In America it is a specialist purveyor of English-style condiments.
 In South Africa it is the highest-selling brand of mayonnaise.

 Crosse & Blackwell employed 2,171 people by 1914, and the first European factory had been opened in Hamburg, Germany.
 The London vinegar brewery held 91 vats, one of which was capable of holding 115,000 gallons.
 The company boasted an annual production of one million gallons of pure malt vinegar.

 A small canning factory in Peterhead, Aberdeen, was acquired in 1919.

 Crosse & Blackwell acquired James Keiller of Dundee, manufacturer of jam and marmalade, and E Lazenby of London, sauce and pickle manufacturers, in 1920.
 The combine had a capital of £10 million (£390 million in 2013) and fixed assets of £1.6 million.
 The takeover likely made Crosse & Blackwell the largest packaged food producer in the world, with over 7,000 employees and twelve factories.